AyushAagrwal/AyushAagrwal/README.md

 <h1 align="center">Hi 👋, I'm Ayush Agarwal</h1>
-<h3 align="center">My journey to becoming a Data Analyst at IIM Bangalore began after graduating with a BTech in Computer Science from the University of Engineering & Management.
-There, I honed my technical prowess, particularly in software development and problem solving, which now underpin my analysis work.
-My recent project as a Project Lead showcased my ability to innovate, as I developed a Flask-based web application that significantly enhanced URL safety predictions.
+<h3 align="center">My journey to becoming a Data Analyst at IIM Bangalore began with a BTech in Computer Science from the University of Engineering & Management, where I developed strong skills in software development and problem-solving.
+Recently, as a Project Lead, I created a Flask-based web application that improved URL safety predictions, showcasing my ability to innovate in data visualization and software development.
+I am passionate about transforming data into actionable insights and am dedicated to leveraging technology to drive impactful solutions in the digital landscape.</h3>

-This role capitalizes on my competencies in visualization and software development, allowing me to tackle complex data challenges.
-It's a culmination of my educational background and a testament to my commitment to leveraging technology for impactful solutions.
-My motivation is fueled by the desire to turn data into actionable insights, driving forward the digital landscape with precision and creativity.</h3>

 <img align="right" alt="coding" width="400" src="https://media.licdn.com/dms/image/C4D22AQFVBA7EsXyz6Q/feedshare-shrink_2048_1536/0/1630049210782?e=2147483647&v=beta&t=ouEs1Zo4jRPs7M1zbdca6ZxfKcnHteetr-vaQPgoiPs">